tahis9/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A very poor implementation of Rock Paper and Scissors that is ran in the browser console with "playGame()"
+A very poor implementation of Rock Paper and Scissors.

+"Website" preview can be found [here](https://tahis9.github.io/odin-rock-paper-scissors/)